kjolley/BIGSdb_documentation/curate_submissions.rst

 :ref:`batch FASTA upload page<batch_allele_fasta_upload>` in the curators' interface.

 The upload form will be filled with details from the submission.
-You will need to manually set the status from the dropdown list of values.
+You may wish to manually change the status from the dropdown list of values.

 .. image:: /images/curate_submissions/curate_submissions11.png